Stop the Execution of Blaine Milam in Texas

 From: [Your Name]

-We are concerned that while the vast majority of states with capital punishment continue on a downward trend of executions, Texas has continued to go against the trend by carrying on an aggressive execution schedule.
+We are further concerned that while the vast majority of states with capital punishment continue on a downward trend of executions, Texas has continued to go against the trend by carrying on an aggressive execution schedule.

 We, the undersigned, ask that you do everything within your power to stop this execution, including issuing a stay, and seeking a path to clemency in the case.